 Choosing the right shoes for tai chi class is actually a really important discussion and is always one of the first things we talk about with the new students joining our class.
 It may sound counterintuitive but the shoes that you wear for most athletic events might actually limit your tai chi progress and in the worse circumstances cause injury.

-As a general rule, the best tai chi shoes have a low profile so that the ankle can rotate, have a low heal or no heal at all so that your balance is not pitched forward, and have a rubber sole but limited traction so that added pressure isn’t placed on the knee when turning because the shoe isn’t allowed to slide on the floor.
+As a general rule, the best tai chi shoes have a low profile so that the ankle can rotate, have a low heal or no heal at all so that your balance is not pitched forward.
+Tai chi shoes can have a rubber sole but limited traction is needed so that added pressure isn’t placed on the knee when turning because the sole grips the floor.